Arshad-Burhan/Anomaly-Detection/README.md

 ### Project Overview

-In this project, I implemented the anomaly detection algorithm and apply it to detect anomaly detection algorithm to detect anomalous behavior in server computers.
+In this project, I implemented the anomaly detection algorithm and applied it to detect anomaly detection algorithm to detect anomalous behavior in server computers.

 #### Project Files